 Member, Board of Health, Prince George’s County, 2002-08.
 Board of Directors, Metropolitan Washington Council of Governments, 2006-08.
 Member, National Capital Region Transportation Planning Board, 2006-08.
 Former member, Prince George's County Redevelopment Authority.

 Mayor of Bladensburg, 1995-2002.

 Born in New York, New York, July 31, 1954.
 Howard University, B.A. (political science); Miami University of Ohio, M.A.
 Senior policy advisor, CommonHealth Action.
-Senior fellow and faculty member, James MacGregor Burns Academy of Leadership, University of Maryland.
+Former senior fellow and faculty member, James MacGregor Burns Academy of Leadership, University of Maryland.
+President and Chief Executive Officer, Prince George's County Chamber of Commerce, 2008-.
 Board of Directors, Community Legal Services of Prince George's County, Inc., 2007-.
 Board of Directors, Maryland Association of Counties.
 Eastern Regional Representative, National Association of Black County Officials.
 Member, Progressive Cheverly; Minority Builders Industry Association.
 Former director of education, Close Up Foundation.
 Former president, Maryland Municipal League; Port Towns Community Development Corporation.
 Phyllis Campbell Newsome Public Policy Leadership Award, Center for Nonprofit Advancement, 2004, 2010.
 Ella Baker Civic Leadership Award, Hurston/Wright Foundation, 2007.
 Maryland Legislative Champion Award, Chesapeake Bay Foundation, 2009.
 Married; two children.